mhamzahashim/zbloggingx/content/posts/best-freelance-websites-for-beginners.md

 This platform lets users get paid not only by the hour or the task, but also based on milestones and recurring payments.

-**Legiit**:
+### **Legiit**:

 It is a community-driven top freelance marketplace.
 It is a small growing freelance site where you can start right now because they also have a community on Facebook with over 50K+ members where you can share the link of your services to promote them for free.

 **Freelancer**:

+Freelancer is another large freelancing platform where people like you and myself can find jobs online.
+It's been around for years and has helped millions of people make money in their free time working on various projects from web design to video editing, graphics designing, writing, programming, and more.

+Freelancer allows you to create a portfolio page to show off your work which helps clients see your style when they browse through the available freelancers who can complete tasks that interest them most.
+In addition, you'll have access to an abundance of open jobs posted by employers looking for assistance with certain projects.

+You'll also be able to receive notifications each time new jobs are posted, which makes it easy to keep up with job postings at all times without having to check back frequently.
+Freelancer is another great option if you're starting, but it's also a great place for experts to find high-paying projects that they can complete in their free time.

-Freelancer is a marketplace where freelancers and employees may find each other.
+Freelancer is an ideal platform for anyone who wants to get started with freelance work online and is one of the best places to start.
+It is a marketplace where freelancers and employees may find each other.
 They can post opportunities for work that bidders can bid on the project.
 Members can also host contests through the site where money can be awarded as a prize.

 Individual freelancers and employers can submit profiles to the site in response to work offered, won, and completed and the reviews they receive from people they work with or for.
 The site’s members receive a limited number of bids, which are periodically replaced.
 A range of paid accounts are available, ranging from free to professional.

 **Workana**: